ethan-berman/student-alcohol/index.md

-# Student Alcohol Consumption Data Visualization Set
+# Student Alcohol Consumption Data Visualization

 ### Here we compile the student alcohol comsumption data from